tarun4568/Melanoma-Detection/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired Upgrad and IIIT-B.
+- This project is inspired by Upgrad and IIIT-B.

 ## Contact